vonfalk/storm-javavis/doc/03-Basic_Storm/04-Expressions.md

 ```

 If the variable name is omitted, the variable that was mentioned inside the weak cast is made to the
 type of the cast in the if-branch.
-For example: to cast the variable 'o' to a more specific type,
+For example: to cast the variable `o` to a more specific type,
 one can write like this:

 ```